aibolem/vexflow-wiki-vexchords/Using-EasyScore.md

 ## What is EasyScore?

-EasyScore is a tiny language that you can use to generate all the VexFlow elements necessary for a sequence of musical notation.
-The language supports notes, accidentals, beams, dots, tuplets, and other common notational elements.
+EasyScore is the fastest way to get started with VexFlow.
+You can use to generate all the basic VexFlow elements necessary for a sequence of musical notation, and extend them with the standard VexFlow API.
+The EasyScore language supports notes, accidentals, beams, dots, tuplets, and other common notational elements.

 Here's an example of an EasyScore line representing a C major chord (quarter note) followed by four eighth notes: `(C4 E4 G4)/q, D4/8, E4, F4, G4`.